johnnyzhang03/OpenCV_Privacy_Protection_Tool/README.md

 ### 3. Usage Instructions

 #### 3.1 Video Capture
 The project is developed under the Ubuntu system in WSL2.
 Developers cannot use the web camera directly in WSL2 due to historical reasons.
-Therefore, I use **FFmpeg** to capture the video under Windows and then send the data to WSL2 via UDP.
+Therefore, **FFmpeg** is needed to capture the video under Windows and then send the data to WSL2 via UDP.

 To run the project, you need to download **FFmpeg** in both Windows and Ubuntu.

-In windows, use root user to access PowerShell and run the command:
+In windows, use root access to run the command in PowerShell:
 ```shell
 ffmpeg -f dshow -i video="Integrated Camera" -preset ultrafast -vcodec libx264 -b:v 500k -f mpegts udp://<IP address>:<Port number>
 ```